google/iosched/README.md

 Android Dev Summit app (ADSSched)
 ======================
-The Android Dev Summit app (adssched) is a fork of the Google I/O app (iosched) and was used as the official conference app for the Android Dev Summit in November 2018, held in Mountain View, California.
+The Android Dev Summit app (adssched) is a fork of the Google I/O app (iosched) and was used as the official conference app for the Android Dev Summit in October 2019, held in Sunnyvale, California.

 Read IOSched's [README](https://github.com/google/iosched) for a general description of the features and architecture.